OrangoMango/TrisGame/README.md

 # TrisGame [![Run on Repl.it](https://repl.it/badge/github/OrangoMango/TrisGame)](https://repl.it/github/OrangoMango/TrisGame)
-See the video on: https://youtu.be/mbwED4Wu4Gs
+Watch and put like to the video on: https://youtu.be/mbwED4Wu4Gs
 <br>
 Subscribe on my channel: https://www.youtube.com/channel/UCrx20bdxcCQhcmL3x0Rqrmw <br>
 A simple Tic Tac Toe or Tris game against a player or AI<br>